by Jack Norris, RD

 The selenium content of plant foods depends on the amount of selenium in the soil the plants were grown in as well as on other factors including soil pH and fertilizer use (Rayman, 2012).
 The amount of selenium in soil varies by geographic location.

-Brazil nuts are the food most high in selenium, on average, but they only grown in regions of South America where the soil content of selenium and conditions for selenium uptake by the nuts can vary widely (Alcântara, 2022).
+Brazil nuts are the food most high in selenium, on average, but they only grow in regions of South America where the soil content of selenium and conditions for selenium uptake by the nuts can vary widely (Alcântara, 2022).
 One study found that Brazil nuts grown in selenium-poor, non-acidic soils contained appreciable amounts of selenium, whereas nuts grown in selenium-poor, acidic soil contained low amounts of selenium (Silva Junior, 2017).

 In the U.S and Canada, selenium intakes, even in areas with lower soil selenium, are generally adequate (Niskar, 2003; Kafai, 2003; Thompson, 1975).
 This is, at least in part, due to the food distribution system which usually makes it possible for even those living in areas with lower soil selenium to get enough selenium.